Johnito-254/system_engineering-devops/0x01-shell_permissions/README.md

-a script that addes execution permission to the owner, group owner and other users
+sets permission of the files to no permissions for owner and group but all permissions for users